FOSS-Cell-GECPKD/Hello-opensource/README.md

 ## Hurray!

  Congratulations, you have made it.
-Got any doubts, we are here to help you [gitter](https://gitter.im/FOSS-Cell-GECPKD/community).
+Got any doubts?
+Feel free to let us know at our Discord!

 ## Summary